hphelion/documentation/moonshot/manage.imagebuilder.md

 3.	**Copy `install.wim` to working directory**

-	Copy `install.win` from the source folder on your Windows media to the working directory.
+	Copy `install.wim` from the source folder on your Windows media to the working directory.
 Execute the following command to check the folder content:

 	<pre>C:\WinImage> dir</pre>